autocrossblog/autocrossblog.github.io/_posts/2024-03-26-red-hills-national-tour-results.md

 Overall I was pleased with how I did for my first real event in almost a year, and first time driving the Mustang since September 2021.
 I look forward to getting more adjusted to the ride and seeing how else the rest of the year goes!

-What's next?
-A local event on the 21st of April, then the CAM Challenge in St. Charles, MO the first weekend of May.